Pronounciation: CELL-tis re-tic-u-LA-ta

 USDA 1-3 and 10-13

-Landscape Use: Mesic/xeric transition shade tree, parks, open green spaces, expansive desert gardens, large residential landscape settings.
+Landscape Use: In Phoenix best used in mesic/xeric transition shade tree, parks, open green spaces, horticultural riparian restoration projects, very large residential landscape settings.

-Form & Character: A deciduous broadleaf tree, upright, stout, sturdy, homely, clumsy
+Form & Character: Deciduous broadleaf tree, upright, stout, sturdy, homely, clumsy.

 Growth Habit: Strongly upright to 30 to 60 feet in height with near to equal spread, mature branches spreading, young branches are irregular and twisted and sometimes pendulous.

-Foliage/Texture: Scabrous ovate leaves with an inequalateral base tapering to a acuminate tip, 2 to 3 inches long, veins prominent, slightly serrate, abaxial leaf surfaces are scabrous like sandpaper, trunk is generally smooth and greyish with distinctive hackberry "warts"; medium coarse texture.
+Foliage/Texture: Scabrous (scratchy like fine sandpaper) ovate leaves with an inequalateral base tapering to a acuminate tip, 2 to 3 inches long, veins prominent, slightly serrate, abaxial leaf surfaces are scabrous like sandpaper, trunk is generally smooth and greyish with distinctive hackberry "warts" that eventually ages in Phoenix to become deeply ridged and furrowed; medium coarse texture.

-Seasonal Color: Some yellow brown fall foliar color.
+Seasonal Color: Marginal, some yellow brown fall foliar color.

 Light: Full sun